 Since Easter is coming up, I was thinking of how much fun we had as kids, searching for Easter eggs that the Easter Bunny (whose connection to Christianity is tenuous at best) had hid around the backyard.
 Fun, that is, until the year that the Wester Chicken visited us.

 We awoke early that crisp spring day, the sun cresting over the horizon, rays of warm light beaming through the Piney Woods of East Texas.
 Mom and Dad were up already, cooking us a breakfast of pancakes and Owen’s Country Sausage.
-We’d be getting dressed in an hour or so for Easter Mass at the Catholic church, but we had just enough time to scarf down our breakfast and go outside to hunt Easter eggs.
+We’d be getting dressed in an hour or so for Easter Mass at the Catholic church, but we had just enough time to scarf down our breakfast and go outside to hunt Easter eggs or have some fun with our fishing kayak.

 Except there were no eggs to be found.
-Instead, our backyard had dog shit hidden around it.
+Instead, our backyard had a fuck ton of girls toys with dog shit hidden around it.
 Big piles, like those left by a Labrador Retriever or Doberman.
 Not the kind left by our toy poodle.
 We cried and cried, unable to comprehend why there was excrement rather than just eggs left to be found.

 But we moved on.
 The Easter Bunny had still left us Easter baskets, filled with sugary treats that made us forget our predicament.